Roxa

 Roxa or Canhabaque is an island in the Bissagos Islands, Guinea-Bissau.
-It is part of the sector of Bubaque.
+It is part of the Bolama Region and Bubaque sector.
 Its area is 111 km2; it is 20 km long and 11 km wide.
-The island has a population of 2,478 (2009 census), divided over the villages Ambuduco, Ampucute, Ancanhozinho, Indenazinho, Ancaguine, Ancatipe, Angaura, Indena Grande, Ga-Cote, Inore, Ambena, Bine, Inhoda, Idjoue, Eboco, Meneque, Ancanam, Anghudjiga, Anghumba and Antchurupe.
+The island has a population of 2,478 (2009 census), divided among the villages Ambuduco, Ampucute, Ancanhozinho, Indenazinho, Ancaguine, Ancatipe, Angaura, Indena Grande, Ga-Cote, Inore, Ambena, Bine, Inhoda, Idjoue, Eboco, Meneque, Ancanam, Anghudjiga, Anghumba and Antchurupe.
 There is a lighthouse on the east side of the island, its focal height is 26 m.